bdpgmbv/Java-Interview-Questions/README.md

    * Shared: No (Each thread has its own native method stack)

 6. What is JIT compiler ?
-Just In Time compiler is a key part of the JVM that makes Java program run faster
+* Just In Time compiler is a key part of the JVM that makes Java programs run faster by converting freuently executed bytecode into optimzed machine code at runtime.

+7.